Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Introduction

 External forcing strategies, for instance, the manipulation of the rigid geometry of the Hele-Shaw cell \cite{ATS12}, using elastic-walled cells \cite{PPIHJ12}, and imposing an electric \cite{MB17} or magnetic \cite{M00} field, are effective strategies for passive control.
 Recently, ``nonstandard'' time-dependent control strategies are also attracting attention \cite{MMM19}.
-Early theoretical and experimental work by \citet{CW95} showed that the interfacial instabilities are suppressed if the injection rate in a radial Hele-Shaw flow follows a power scaling with time.
-Their idea was refined by \citet{LLFP09} numerically and experimentally, who manipulated the viscous fingering patterns by controlling the injection rate of the less viscous fluid. \citet{zks2015} proposed a time-dependent strategy by controlling the gap thickness $b(t)$ in a lifting Hele-Shaw cell so that the viscous fingering instability can either be suppressed or a fingering pattern, with a prescribed number of fingers, can be selected and maintained.
+Early theoretical and experimental work by \citet{CW95} showed that the interfacial instabilities are suppressed if the injection rate in a radial Hele-Shaw flow follows a power law in time.
+Their idea was refined by \citet{LLFP09}, whose numerical and experimental study manipulated fingering patterns by controlling the injection rate of the less viscous fluid.
+More recently, \citet{zks2015} proposed a time-dependent strategy for manipulating the fingering pattern (instability can either be suppressed or a fingering pattern, with a prescribed number of fingers, can be selected and maintained) using a time-varying gap thickness in a lifting Hele-Shaw cell (see also \cite{STW97}).
 Meanwhile, \citet{azll22} designed control protocols to produce self-similar patterns in electro-osmotic flow by adjusting both the electric current and the flow rate.
-Time-varying external forcing is easy to achieve in ferrofluids, without altering the cell geometry.
+Similarly, time-varying external forcing is easy to achieve for ferrofluids, without altering the cell geometry.
 For example, \citet{JGC94} proposed a simple model using a linearly increasing magnetic field strength to achieve pattern selection.

 A universal feature of time-dependent nonlinear dynamical systems is the phenomenon of \emph{bifurcation delay}.
-Examples include the Eckhaus instability of a stretching spatially periodic pattern~\cite{KK15} and the time-dependent dissipative Swift--Hohenberg model for crown formation during the splashing of a drop onto a liquid film~\cite{KK2014}.
+Examples include the Eckhaus instability of a stretching spatially periodic pattern~\cite{KK15,GK19} and the time-dependent dissipative Swift--Hohenberg model for crown formation during the splashing of a drop onto a liquid film~\cite{KK2014}.
 Finite-time evolution of a dynamic instability is characterized by two instability onset times: (i) the time at which the equilibrium loses its stability, and then (ii) the time at which the solution is repelled from the equilibrium.
-The nonzero difference between these two times is referred to as a bifurcation delay.
+The nonzero difference between these two times is termed the bifurcation delay.
 Clearly, such a phenomenon is expected to occur for ferrofluid interfaces under time-dependent magnetic fields.
 However, it has not been discussed previously.